Circle K in Findlay robbed Saturday morning

-FINDLAY, OH (WLIO) - The Findlay Police Department is investigating a robbery at a convenance store Saturday morning.
-The incident happened just after 6 a.m. at the Circle K on Crystal Ave.
+FINDLAY, OH (WLIO) - The Findlay Police Department is investigating a robbery at a convenience store Saturday morning.
+The incident happened just after 6 am. at the Circle K on Crystal Ave.
 The man came in and demand money and added he didn’t want to shoot anybody.
-The suspects is described as a white man, who had his face and head covered.
+The suspect is described as a white man, who had his face and head covered.
 He got away with an undisclosed amount of money, there were no injuries.
 The case is still under investigation.

 Copyright 2023 by Lima Communications Corporation.
 All rights reserved.